swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 `Regex` is a structure that represents a regular expression. `Regex` is generic over an unconstrained generic parameter `Captures`.
-Upon a regex match, the captured value is available in type `Captures` in the match result.
+Upon a regex match, the captured values are available as part of the result.

 ```swift
 public struct Regex<Captures>: RegexProtocol, ExpressibleByRegexLiteral {